 It can be difficult to decide what sized gaming monitor to get when there are so many options available.
 Ultimately, size is a personal choice, so you should get something you feel comfortable gaming with.
 That said, the monitor market for each size is different, meaning the specs you tend to find on smaller monitors are different from larger, ultrawide gaming monitors.
 So besides the size, you should also think about what type of features you want, like if you want a high refresh rate or a high resolution, as choosing the right size can depend on that.

-Below is a list of some of the best monitor sizes for gaming, from smallest to largest, with info about each size.
+In this article, we've listed the best size monitor for gaming for your needs, from smallest to largest.
 This list doesn't cover all the sizes available for gaming monitors, but simply the most common ones.
 You can also learn more about different sizes, aspect ratios, and resolutions on monitors and how they affect you.
+Also, see our recommendations for the best gaming monitors, the best 1440p gaming monitors, and the best 4k gaming monitors.

 The smallest size you can get now for modern desktop gaming monitors is 24 or 25 inches, and even though there are some smaller displays available, like portable monitors, they aren't as good for gaming.
-Getting a monitor of this size is ideal if you don't have a ton of desk space, and the smaller screen is also helpful if you want to see everything within your field of vision without moving your eyes too much.
+Getting a monitor of this size is ideal if you don't have a ton of desk space, and it's helpful if you want to see everything within your field of vision without moving your eyes too much.
 Gaming options in this size tend to have high refresh rates with a 1080p resolution, which makes them ideal for competitive gaming, and the low resolution isn't too demanding on your graphics card either.

-If you want something bigger than a 27-inch monitor for more screen space, a 32-inch display could be the best gaming monitor size for your needs.
-This monitor size is growing in popularity, as there are plenty of options with 1440p or 4k resolutions.
-Those with a 4k resolution tend to be designed with console gamers in mind, as they have HDMI 2.1 bandwidth to take full advantage of the PS5 and Xbox Series X|S. However, there aren't as many good budget-friendly displays in this size, so if you're on a tighter budget, it's better to go for a smaller display.
+If you want something bigger than a 27-inch monitor for more screen space, a 32-inch display is the best gaming monitor size for your needs.
+This monitor size is growing in popularity and availability, and there are plenty of options with 1440p or 4k resolutions.
+Those with a 4k resolution tend to be designed with console gamers in mind, as they have HDMI 2.1 bandwidth to take full advantage of the PS5 and Xbox Series X|S, and they're also great choices for PC gaming at a high resolution.
+However, there aren't as many good budget-friendly displays in this size, so it's better to go for a smaller display if you're on a tighter budget.

 Sep 16, 2024: We replaced the Dell Alienware AW2524H with the Dell Alienware AW2523HF because the AW2524H is hard to find.
 We also replaced the Dell Alienware AW3225QF with the Samsung Odyssey OLED G8/G80SD S32DG80 in the 32-inch category for consistency with other recommendations.